thednp/fetch-library-data/llm/vitest.md

       expect(a + b).toBe(expected)
     })

-    // `for` doesn't spread arrays (notice the square brackets around the arguments) test.for([
+    // `for` doesn't spread array case
+    test.for([
       [1, 1, 2],
       [1, 2, 3],